univention/ox-connector/README.standalone.md

 # Nubus provisioning

-This document describes the process to QA the `ox-connector` in an openDesk environment.
+This document describes the process to QA the `ox-connector` in a Kubernetes environment.

 ## Helm